andrei-heidelbacher/algostorm/README.md

 ## Algostorm
-A 2d grid-based game engine for the JVM.
+Algostorm is a 2d grid-based game engine for the JVM.
 It is designed for turn-based games, but can be adapted for real-time with a little effort.

+### Features
+* an entity-component-system framework
+* event-based inter-system communication
+* engine that runs on its private thread
+* default turn-based physics, entity lifecycle and graphics management
+* thread-safe input bridge between raw user input and game-specific commands
+* JSON serialization utilities

+### Using Algostorm
+To use the engine, you need the following dependencies:
+* kotlin-stdlib-1.0.1-2 or newer
+* kotlin-reflect-1.0.1-2 or newer
+* jackson-module-kotlin-2.7.1-2 or newer

+You may download the latest released jar [here](https://github.com/andrei-heidelbacher/algostorm/releases).

+Alternatively, you may fetch the jar along with all its dependencies remotely from [jitpack](https://jitpack.io).
+The github repository can be found [here](https://github.com/andrei-heidelbacher/algostorm).

+### Licensing
+The engine is released under the Apache V2.0 License.